home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 ## Bluetooth device support

 HomeKit Controller will automatically discover Bluetooth devices once the [Bluetooth](/integrations/bluetooth) integration is enabled and functional.
-Battery-powered devices may require pressing a button on the device to wake it before paring can be successful.
+Battery-powered devices may require pressing a button on the device to wake it before pairing can be successful.
 Bluetooth devices may take significantly longer to pair than IP devices.

 ## 'Stateless' switches and sensors